EgyptianProgrammers/Oracle-Coding-Guidelines/Oracle-SQL-and-PL-SQL-Coding-Guidelines /README.md

 ## Introduction

-The main purpose of Oracle SQL and PL/SQL Coding Guidelines to define the standards and guidelines for Oracle PL/SQL developers.These guidelines will be maintained and reviewed frequently to improve it and reach the best practices to write, maintain and enhancement the Oracle SQL and Pl/SQL.
+The main purpose of Oracle SQL and PL/SQL Coding Guidelines to define the standards and guidelines for Oracle PL/SQL developers. this guideline will be maintained and reviewed frequently to improve it and reach the best practices to write, maintain and enhancement the Oracle SQL and Pl/SQL code.

 **Naming Convention** In computer programming, a naming convention is a set of rules for choosing the character sequence to be used for identifiers which denote variables, types, functions, and other entities in source code and documentation.
 </br>